cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 --- abstract

-This document specifies the RSA-based blind signature protocol with appendix (RSA-BSSA).
+This document specifies an RSA-based blind signature protocol.
 RSA blind signatures were first introduced by Chaum for untraceable payments {{Chaum83}}.
 It extends RSA-PSS encoding specified in {{!RFC8017}} to enable blind signature support.

 --- middle